 However, this is not to say the city is grey, far from it.
-Its colourful and vibrant.
-Like anywhere in Northern Europe the Summer months between June and September are your best chance to stay dry, plus, Summer days are very long.
-The Sun rises around 4am and does not set until almost 10pm!
+It’s colorful and very vibrant.
+Like anywhere in Northern Europe, the summer months between June and September are your best chance to stay dry, plus summer days are very long.
+The sun rises around 4 am and does not set until almost 10 pm!

-Navigating the city is easy.
+– Navigating the city is easy.
 The whole city is connected by the Metro service.
 Bright yellow trams meander the city and are relativity cheap.
 Do not bother with taxis.
 You will be faster on foot or using the Metro service.

-– If you enjoy food, music and culture Manchester will not fail to please you.
+– If you enjoy food, music, and culture, Manchester will not fail to please you.
 The city is divided into various districts.
-The CBD, The Green Quarter, The Northern quarter, Spinningfields, Exchange Square, Albert Square, and, boasts one of the largest Gay neighbourhoods named the Gay Village.
+The CBD, The Green Quarter, The Northern Quarter, Spinningfields, Exchange Square, Albert Square are all worthy of your time and have something interesting to offer.